Wollongong Counselling & Holistic Psychotherapy

 His work is about discovering our deeply human nature, and then finding ways to apply that directly in our lives.
 A typical session might include movement work, role play, creativity, dream work, relationship work and field dynamics.

-Ramsay has a wealth of experience working as a creative artist and recognises that art practice can provide surprising and insightful access to the unknown.
+Ramsay has a wealth of experience working as a creative artist and recognises that art practise can provide surprising and insightful access to the unknown.